SciML/Catalyst.jl/docs/src/tutorials/pdes.md

 # Partial Differential Equation Models
 **Note** this functionality is work in progress in both Catalyst, ModelingToolkit, and MethodOfLines (generally across SciML).
 As such, the recommended workflows, API features, and observed simulation performance may change.
+In particular, with a 32x32 mesh as below, calling `solve` can take 10-20 minutes currently due to compilation issues.
+For this reason it is best to restrict to one-dimensional spatial models at this time.

 We'll simulate the Baras–Pearson–Mansour (BPM) pattern formation model using the parameters in (Kim et al., J. Chem.
 Phys., 146, 2017).

 First we load the packages we'll use
 ```julia